Tonikiller10000/8BitProcessor/README.md

 ### Description:
-This is a series of 3 at the moment, modules witch make an functional 8 bit processor for educational purposes.
-After testing each module board separatly, I will make a big board with all of them.
+This is a series of modules(3 at the moment) witch make an functional 8 bit processor for educational purposes.

 Modules:
 - [ALU](https://github.com/Tonikiller10000/8BitProcessor/tree/main/Processor_ALU_V1.0)
 - [Display Register](https://github.com/Tonikiller10000/8BitProcessor/tree/main/DisplayRegister)
 - [CLK Pulse Generator](https://github.com/Tonikiller10000/8BitProcessor/tree/main/ClkPulseGenerator)

-> [!WARNING]
+> [!TIP]
 > By clicking on a modules link, you can read it\`s speciffic documentation.

 <table>